Allergy Shots in Tucson, AZ: What to Know

 Are there allergists near me in Tucson?

 Yes, Tucson has multiple board-certified allergists concentrated near the University of Arizona medical campus and Banner-University Medical Center.
-For a convenient at-home alternative, telehealth allergy consultations and sublingual immunotherapy drops can be delivered directly to your Tucson address.
+For a convenient at-home alternative, Curex offers telehealth consultations and at-home SCIT (allergy shots) delivered directly to your Tucson address.

 Can I get allergy treatment at home in Tucson, AZ?

 Yes.
 Curex ships at-home allergy testing kits to Tucson addresses, followed by a telehealth consultation with a board-certified allergist.
-Personalized sublingual immunotherapy drops are delivered monthly to your door anywhere in the Tucson metro.
+Personalized at-home SCIT (allergy shots) are delivered monthly to your door anywhere in the Tucson metro.

 This content is for informational purposes only and does not constitute medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider with questions about a medical condition.
 Content reviewed by board-certified allergists at Curex.